Roberts-sw/RX-target-board-GCC/RTK5RX65Ndemo07/readme.md

     - Confirm with OK > Apply and Close >

 ### Differences with C-program demo06:
-1. `#include "iopin.h"` is surrounded with with a predecessor line `extern "C" {` and a successor line `}`, as is `#include "interrupt_handlers.h"`, as both are header files for C-routines.
-   The compiler will use `C` call conventions for the functions in these header files.
-2. Preprocessor #define statements for the pins are replaced by objects as class instances, as can be seen in lines 32, 33 and 36.
-3. The iopin_init()-functions have been replaced by object methods(), see lins 75-77 and 87.
-4. The IRQ4-interrupt routine, although called with `C` conventions, is a C++-routine, as it can directly call the objects `read()`, `write()` and `toggle()` methods.
+See [programming_features.md](./programming_features.md) or just look inside main.cpp.
 I left the original C statements as comments on the same lines, so it is easier to compare them with their C++-counterpart.

 **result:**
  - prog: 4860 (using commented version: 4404, demo06: 4220)